nasa/cumulus-docs/docs/deployment.md

 If you already are working with an existing `<daac>-deploy` with appropriate configuration, skip to [Prepare AWS configuration](#prepare-config)

-Go to the same directory level as the cumulus repo download
+Go to the same directory level as the Cumulus repo download

     $ cd ..